 Section 1-Elections.
-Elections shall be held annually, at the time of the annual meeting of members, for the selection of persons each of whom shall serve on the Council and the Board.
+Elections shall be held annually for the selection of persons each of whom shall serve on the Council and the Board.
 No person shall serve as a member of the Council and not of the Board, nor shall any person other than the Executive Director serve as a member of the Board and not of the Council.

 Section 2-Eligibility.
 Any person employed by a member in good standing and meeting other eligibility criteria is eligible to run for Council and Board membership provided that person has been registered pursuant to these Bylaws with the Board of Directors by the ownership of a member institution.
 That person must be identified as the "Designated Delegate" of that member.
 Each main and branch campus is entitled to one Designated Delegate.
 Such designation also authorizes that person to be the voting representative of the member on all ACICS matters requiring a vote of the members.
 Changes of Designated Delegate shall be made in writing fifteen (15) days prior to the date of any scheduled election which becomes the record date for determining eligibility to vote.
-A Credentials Committee shall be appointed to verify registration and voting for each election.
-A separate Ballot-counting Committee shall be appointed to tabulate the votes.
-Results of elections shall be made known to the members by the Chair of the Nominating Committee.
+Results of elections shall be certified by the Executive Committee.

 Section 3-Voting Procedures.
-Specific election procedures concerning candidate qualifications, deadlines for registration, and absentee balloting shall be developed by the Board and may vary from election to election.
+Specific election procedures concerning candidate qualifications, deadlines for registration, dates and methods of balloting and absentee balloting shall be developed by the Board and may vary from election to election.
 The following general procedures shall apply to all voting:

-- (a) there shall be at least two candidates nominated for each elective position by the Nominating Committee; - (b) nominations by petition for each elective position will be permitted if such petition (i) is received at least 45 days prior to the date of the election, (ii) contains the names and signatures of Designated Delegates representing at least ten percent of the institutions that are members of ACICS, (iii) demonstrates that the petitioner satisfies the eligibility requirements contained in Section 2 of this Article, and (iv) meets any other procedural requirements which may be established by the Board; - (c) nominations for elective office may not be accepted from the floor during the Annual Meeting; - (d) every member, if properly registered and current with financial obligations, shall have the opportunity to vote;
+- (a) there shall be at least two candidates nominated for each elective position by the Nominating Committee; - (b) nominations by petition for each elective position will be permitted if such petition (i) is received at least 45 days prior to the date of the election, (ii) contains the names and signatures of Designated Delegates representing at least ten percent of the institutions that are members of ACICS, (iii) demonstrates that the petitioner satisfies the eligibility requirements contained in Section 2 of this Article, and (iv) meets any other procedural requirements which may be established by the Board; - (c) every member, if properly registered and current with financial obligations, shall have the opportunity to vote; - (d) proxy voting is not permitted in elections; - (e) no more than one person from any institution or group of institutions commonly owned, may serve at any one time on the Council;

-- (e) proxy voting is not permitted in elections; - (f) no more than one person from any institution, group of institutions commonly owned, or entity may serve concurrently on the Council; - (g) voting on behalf of multiple members by one Designated Delegate may be permitted on membershipwide matters; provided that a corporation may authorize a Designated Delegate to cast votes for up to ten (10) members under common ownership and control, the multiple members represented by one Designated Delegate must be recorded with the Secretary prior to the vote, and the multiple members represented by a single Designated Delegate shall count toward a quorum; - (h) only the Designated Delegate of each member is eligible to vote; - (i) voting shall be by secret ballot; - (j) a majority vote, unless otherwise provided by these Bylaws, shall decide all non-candidate matters; and - (k) a plurality vote shall decide all candidate elections.
+- (f) voting on behalf of multiple members by one Designated Delegate may be permitted on membershipwide matters; provided that a corporation may authorize a Designated Delegate to cast votes for up to ten (10) members under common ownership and control, the multiple members represented by one Designated Delegate must be recorded with the Secretary prior to the vote, and the multiple members represented by a single Designated Delegate shall count toward a quorum; - (g) only the Designated Delegate of each member is eligible to vote; - (h) voting shall be by secret ballot; - (i) a majority vote, unless otherwise provided by these Bylaws, shall decide all non-candidate matters; and - (j) a plurality vote shall decide all candidate elections.